Properties of Gromov-Witten invariants defined via global Kuranishi charts: Virtual localisation and equivariant GW theory

 \begin{proposition} The invariants $\normalfont\text{GW}^{X,\omega,\mu}_{g,n,A}$ satisfy the equivariant analogue of the Kontsevich--Manin axioms. \end{proposition}

-\begin{proof} The equivariant Kontsevich-Manin axioms are simply the properties of the GW classes, considered as maps $H^*(X^n\times\Mbar_{g,n};\bQ)\to \bQ$, in the setting of equivariant cohomology.
+\begin{proof} The equivariant Kontsevich-Manin axioms are the properties of the GW homorphisms, considered as maps $H^*(X^n\times\Mbar_{g,n};\bQ)\to H^{*}(\Pt;\bQ)$, in the setting of equivariant cohomology.
 The arguments of \textsection\ref{sec:axioms} carry over, using Proposition \ref{equivariant-vfc-embedded-chart} instead of Proposition \ref{vfc-embedded-chart}.
 As an example, we discuss the Fundamental class axiom.
 It asserts that

 as elements of $H^*_K$.
-Let $\cK_n$ be a global Kuranishi chart for $\Mbar_{g,n-1}(X,A;J)$ equipped with a compatible $K$-action and let $\cK_{n+1}$ be its pullback along the forgetful map $\pi_{n+1}$.
+Let $\cK_n$ be a global Kuranishi chart for $\Mbar_{g,n-1}^{\,J}(X,A)$ equipped with a compatible $K$-action and let $\cK_{n+1}$ be its pullback along the forgetful map $\pi_{n+1}$.
 By the proof of Proposition \ref{fundamental-class-axiom}, we may replace them with global Kuranishi charts $\wt \cK_n$ and $\wt \cK_n{n+1}$ which are still compatible with the group action and where the forgetful map $\wt\pi_{n+1}\cl \wt\cT_{n+1}/\wt G\to \wt\cT_n/\wt G$ satisfies

 in ordinary cohomology.
 Now we may conclude by using the straightforward generalisation of Lemma \ref{projection-formula-up-codimension} to equivariant cohomology.
 The other axioms are left to the interested reader. \end{proof}